-\paragraph{Generalization to out-of-distribution tasks.} To verify that Scaf-GRPO cultivates robust reasoning skills rather than in-domain pattern matching, we evaluate its generalization on the out-of-distribution GPQA-Diamond benchmark, which features expert-level scientific questions.
-Scaf-GRPO demonstrates strong OOD performance, elevating the Qwen2.5-Math-7B model's pass@1 score to 37.3\%.
-This represents a significant improvement over the base model (24.7\%) and the vanilla GRPO baseline (32.3\%), and matches the performance of the strong prefix-based LUFFY baseline.
-This result indicates that the problem-solving abilities fostered by our scaffolding approach are fundamental and transfer effectively to novel domains, a key attribute for building more general AI reasoners.
+\paragraph{{Generalization to out-of-distribution tasks.}} {To verify that Scaf-GRPO cultivates robust reasoning skills beyond in-domain pattern matching, we evaluate its generalization on the expert-level OOD benchmark, GPQA-Diamond.
+As shown in Table~\ref{tab:ood_results_final}, Scaf-GRPO significantly enhances the Qwen2.5-Math-7B model, achieving a 15.5\% relative improvement over Vanilla GRPO and matching the strong LUFFY baseline.
+Furthermore, this gain effectively transfers to the general-purpose Qwen2.5-7B-Base, where our method yields a 7.5\% relative increase over Vanilla GRPO and outperforms LUFFY.
+These results demonstrate that the problem-solving abilities fostered by Scaf-GRPO are fundamental and agnostic to the model backbone.}

+\paragraph{{Computational efficiency.}} {Scaf-GRPO optimizes training efficiency by applying guidance selectively and accelerating convergence.
+Empirically, during the training of Qwen2.5-Math-7B, the hint-guided exploration is triggered for only 17.4\% of the samples, ensuring that the majority of the computational throughput remains dedicated to standard generation.
+More importantly, by converting zero-reward signals into high-value learning signals, Scaf-GRPO significantly reduces the total training duration required to reach optimal performance.
+As shown in Table~\ref{tab:efficiency_vanilla_main}, Scaf-GRPO reaches its best-performing checkpoint (50.9\% avg.) in approximately 12 hours.
+This represents a clear efficiency gain over the Vanilla GRPO baseline, which requires 13 hours to reach a lower peak performance (45.2\%), demonstrating that Scaf-GRPO achieves better results with a smaller total time budget.}